Diploma Quest(ion)

 OUR DIPLOMA

 The above article is excerpted and rewritten from the book Senior High: A Home-Designed Form+U+la by Barbara Shelton.
-Addresses of resources mentioned in article are as follows:
+Here are three great resources that offer a wide range of excellent graduation resources:

 (Please notify me if any of the above info is outdated!)